-For the first time in more than 100 years, Hagland Shipping would take delivery of newbuilds, two 4,750 dwt bulk-carriers built at Chowgule & Co.
+For the first time in more than 100 years, Hagland Shipping would take delivery of newbuilds – albeit not initially ordered by Hagland themselves.
+The two 4,750 dwt bulk-carriers were built at Chowgule & Co.
 Private Ltd. in Goa, India.

-“Hagland Captain” and “Hagland Chief” are owned in Netherlands and will initially be operated under Dutch flag by the J.R.
-Shipping group in Harlingen, and are on time-charter to Hagland Shipping.
-Hagland also has the right to acquire the vessels in 2015.
-The two ships represent a total investment of about NOK 140 million (about EUR 18 million) after being modified to self-dischargers.
+“Hagland Captain” and “Hagland Chief” were initially operated under Dutch flag by the J.R.
+Shipping group in Harlingen, and were on time-charter to Hagland Shipping.
+With these additions the Hagland Shipping fleet grew to 11 vessels.
+Hagland subsequently acquired the vessels in 2016 and 2017, respectively.

 RG Hagland Shipbrokers and North Sea Shipbrokers join forces in renewables market.